astral-sh/uv/docs/concepts/projects/init.md

 C, C++, FORTRAN, or Rust.
 However, projects with extension modules are often used for performance sensitive code.

-Creating a project with an extension module requires an choosing an alternative build system. uv supports creating projects with the following build systems that support building extension
+Creating a project with an extension module requires choosing an alternative build system. uv supports creating projects with the following build systems that support building extension modules:
-modules:

 - [`maturin`](https://www.maturin.rs) for projects with Rust
 - [`scikit-build`](https://scikit-build.readthedocs.io/en/latest/) for projects with C, C++,